snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION.md

 Also, there are a few differences between them, which we'll mention during the article, however both consists of similar build configurations.

 The entry **build configuration**, that actually triggers everything, is called "[wix-style-react](http://tc.dev.wixpress.com/viewType.html?buildTypeId=CommonComponent_WixStyleReact)" (what a surprise 😉).
 Notice that we differentiate between the project (which has an identical name) and the build configuration.
+Builds of this configuration are started and associated with a new commit (or bulk of commits) of the branch.

+Anyway, this build configuration depends on another **composite** build configuration - which is "[wix-style-react-tests-composite](http://tc.dev.wixpress.com/viewType.html?buildTypeId=Wix_Angular_WixStyleReact_WixStyleReactTests_WixStyleReactTestsComposite)".